WaqarAhmad321/quiz-app-ReactJs/README.md

-# Fast React Pizza Co.
+# The Ultimate React Quiz

 A web application built with React that offers users a 15-minute quiz session consisting of 15 questions related to React.js.
 Users receive a score based on their answers.